King's Grammar SchoolKing's Grammar SchoolToamasina · Madagascar

 Humanities

-History, geography, and RE — a planned story of the world, with Madagascar at its centre.
+History, geography, and RE.
+A planned story of the world, with Madagascar at its centre.

 • ·Chronological history from ancient civilisations to the modern world